GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/overview.md

 :::

-For more information about this solution, see [DR solution based on active-active failover](./dr-solution-based-on-active-active-failover.md).
+For more information about this solution, see [DR solution based on Active-Active Failover](./dr-solution-based-on-active-active-failover.md).

 ### DR solution  based on cross-region deployment in a single cluster